19hours/sg-statutes/Acts/Economic Expansion Incentives (Relief from Income Tax) Act.md

 ### Comptroller to issue statement of income

-44F\.—(1) For each year of assessment, the Comptroller shall issue to an export service company or firm a statement for that year of assessment showing the amount of income ascertained under section 44E(2) which will qualify for the relief provided by this section, and Parts XVII and XVIII of the Income Tax Act (relating to assessments, objections and appeals) shall apply, with the necessary modifications, as if that statement were a notice of assessment given under those provisions.
+44F\.—(1) For each year of assessment, the Comptroller shall issue to an export service company or firm a statement (to be included in a notice of any assessment served on the company or firm under section 76 of the Income Tax Act) for that year of assessment showing the amount of income ascertained under section 44E(2) which will qualify for the relief provided by this section, and Parts XVII and XVIII of the Income Tax Act (relating to assessments, objections and appeals) shall apply, with the necessary modifications, as if that statement were a notice of assessment given under those provisions.

 [22/87]